What is Ratio Analysis?

 - We earlier saw Sales can be Cash Sales and Credit sales.
-Likewise, Purchases can be Cash Purchases as well Credit Purchases.
-Cash Purchases does not results in payables, it is only the Credit Purchases that leads to Accounts payables.
+Likewise, Purchases can be Cash Purchases as well as Credit Purchases.
+Cash Purchases do not result in payables; it is only the Credit Purchases that leads to Accounts payables.

 - Ideally, we should seek for Credit Purchases information from the annual report.

 Accounts Payable Turnover – Colgate Case Study Example

 Once we have the purchases, we can now find the payables turnover.
 Please note that we use the average accounts payable to calculate the ratio.

 We note that Payable turnover decreased to 5.50x in 2015.
 This implies that Colgate is taking a bit longer to make payments to its suppliers.

 What is Days Payable Ratio analysis?

 Like with all the other turnover ratios, most analysts prefer to calculate many intuitive Days payable.
 Payable days represent the average number of days a company takes to make the payment to its suppliers.